anvaka/ngraph.ascii/README.md

 [![http://i.snag.gy/XiQMS.jpg](http://i.snag.gy/XiQMS.jpg)](https://www.youtube.com/watch?v=tCPwCAZ8xFE)

-Note: in these exmamples we are using `ngraph.generators` to create a predefined graph.
+Note: in these examples we are using `ngraph.generators` to create a predefined graph.
 You can always use [ngraph.graph](https://github.com/anvaka/ngraph.graph) for custom graphs.

 # install